deep-research/victorslibrary-nuxt/content/writing/related-projects.md

 author: Victor Fisher
 ---

-These is a list of some projects that are related to my musical work in Reenchantment.
+This is a list of some projects that are related to my musical work in Reenchantment.

 1. [Pater Shrouder](https://patershrouder.bandcamp.com/) - Evil Drone Metal by Aaron Schreiber
 2. [The Metal Archives](https://www.metal-archives.com/bands/The_Reverend_of_Despair/) - My work listed as a metal project.